 Our history is long, intense and full of the power and majesty of God.
 It is one of victory through fire and persecution.
 The summary below of the church history is a re-write of a short history by Virginia Wright Durrett (April 14, 1992).
 More in depth history is available thru PDF links below.

-This year, 2020, is the year of the celebration of 250 years in service to the Lord at Bethany Baptist Church formerly known as Guiney's Bridge.
+In 2020, it was the year of the celebration of 250 years in service to the Lord at Bethany Baptist Church formerly known as Guiney's Bridge.
 It is a celebration of the history of a people steadfast in faithfulness to God.
 Hundreds have passed through the portals of Bethany.
 Among the current membership are descendants of the first.

 The church was constituted in 1770 under the care of Elder Nathaniel Holloway.
 He was followed by the celebrated Elder John Waller, then by Absalom Waller, the nephew of John.
 Since then more than 30 other servants of God have served in leadership roles at Bethany.